Sally has just begun planning adventures with our CAMPS App:

 Visit the lookout west of town and Chinaman Creek Dam.
 There is a lovely homewares shop in town, and the supermarket is worth a look with their bulk buys!

 We did have some fun here – on a night out with locals, a family member and a mate working here, so they showed us their recommendations.
-We started at the bowling club and not far was The Wagon Wheel for dinner: yummy steaks, pizzas and curries.
+Starting at the bowling club and not far was The Wagon Wheel for dinner: yummy steaks, pizzas and curries.

 We stopped at the caravan park closer to town, there is another park on the outskirts and a campground.